Aspirin and vasectomy…

 In other words: Most patients stopping Aspirin will not get a blood clot, but run a slightly higher risk, but equally even if you are on Aspirin you still could get a blood clot.

-If I have a procedure on Aspirin, will I definitely bleed?
+If I have a procedure on Aspirin or another blood thinner, will I definitely bleed?

 No. Most patients are absolutely fine, but occasionally we have had patients with longer stays and more problems.
 Statistically, your risk is higher, but that doesn’t mean you will have problems.

 For me as a doctor, it is very important for you as a patient to be well informed.
 Thats why I have written the above article.
 Based on this information we can then make a shared decision balancing risks vs benefit of stopping.
 In the end your decision is final.
-All I am asking you is that you consider the issues around Aspirin and Vasectomy. if you choose to stop Aspirin to ensure your hydration levels are adequate throughout the time.
-If you choose to stay on Aspirin I want you to not worry about it as we doing everything in our power to make your experience as good as anyone elses.
+All I am asking you is that you consider the issues around blood thinning medications and Vasectomy. if you choose to stop Aspirin or any other blood thinners ensure your hydration levels are adequate throughout the time.
+If you choose to continue on blood thinnning medicines I want you to not worry about it as we doing everything in our power to make your experience as good as anyone elses.

 For information about Aspirin in Minor Surgery click here (very similar article, though)